 In Canada, the Canada Revenue Agency (CRA) is constantly being used by hackers in an attempt to scam citizens and business owners.
 During income tax season, be on the lookout for emails that include links and ask for personal or financial information.
 The CRA will never ask for that kind of information over email or text.

 If you want more info about a CRA scamming incident, check out our post about an email phishing incident here.

 One of the worst things that can happen to you, and your credit score, is identity theft.
 This year, the IRS is receiving an alarming number reports of attempts to obtain employees’ W-2 forms with the hope of stealing personal information and identities.
 In the scam, a potential thief poses as a company executive, sending an email from an address that might look legitimate, and requests a list of employees and their W-2s.

-The IRS will never initiate contact people via email.
+The IRS states they will never initiate contact with people via email.